amckennafoster/nbidata/docs/overview/overview.md

 layout: researchers
 ---

 <span style="color: blue; font-size: 1.5em">Note: This site is under development and will be complete by June 2020.
-Please forgive broken links or empty pages</span>
+Please forgive broken links or empty pages as you click around.</span>

 # Overview of the NBI Digital Repository

 ### Overview
 NBI is developing a digital repository for reports and datasets produced by NBI funded research.
-The result will be a searchable database of reports and datasets.
+The result will be a searchable database of reports and datasets, all free to download.
 All files will receive digital object identifiers (DOI) making them easily citable.

 **The digital repository will indefinitely preserve the work that you as a researcher have completed as an NBI grantee.**